-Intent on bringing attention to women’s work and to the potency of everyday objects and actions, and the memory and narrative bound therein, Kimsooja has transformed the traditional Korean bedcover into a sculptural and symbolic device much utilized in physical form and in her films.
-The site of birth and loving and death, the used cloth bundles one’s belongings when relocating, then known as bottari in Korean.
-Bottari convey physical and metaphorical readings of the stitching together of life’s essence and of location and dislocation.
-For Kimsooja, ‘breathing is another kind of fabric – another way of weaving and another way of sewing – another way of connecting life and death and awareness of my body as both a physicality and impermanency.’
+Kimsooja focuses on the potency of everyday objects and actions, and the memory and narrative bound therein.
+Transforming the traditional Korean bedcover, the site of birth, loving and death, into a sculptural and symbolic device, the used cloth that bundles one’s belongings when relocating, known as bottari in Korean, features prominently in her work.
+Bottari convey physical and metaphorical readings of the stitching together of life’s essence and of location and dislocation; for Kimsooja, ‘breathing is another kind of fabric – another way of weaving and another way of sewing – another way of connecting life and death and awareness of my body as both a physicality and impermanency.’

-Kimsooja’s work has been widely exhibited internationally, including Secession, Vienna, Austria; Louisiana Museum of Art, Copenhagen, Denmark; Hayward Gallery, London, UK; KIASMA, Helsinki, Finland; Miami Art Museum, USA; Perm Contemporary Art Museum, Russia; The National Institute of Contemporary Art, South Korea; and D’Art Moderne de Saint Etienne, France.
-In 2013 the Vancouver Art Gallery, Canada, mounted a retrospective of her work, Kimsooja, Unfolding.
+Other exhibitions have been mounted at Centre Pompidou Metz, France; The National Museum of Contemporary Art EMST, Athens, Greece; Secession, Vienna, Austria; Louisiana Museum of Art, Copenhagen, Denmark; Hayward Gallery, London, UK; KIASMA, Helsinki, Finland; Miami Art Museum, USA; Perm Contemporary Art Museum, Russia; and D’Art Moderne de Saint Etienne, France.

 Kimsooja lives and works in New York City and Korea.